 Weave in event wellness trends to energize and inspire.
 Offering a sunrise yoga session is a great start, but go one step further and follow it up with a class on juicing.
 Or, feature a personal session with a local nutritionist who can customize a food plan attendees can bring home to continue the wellness experience.

 Feature customizable amenities.
-In most cases, one specific gift may not appeal to all your attendees, so create an amenity suite where they have freedom of choice—one large gift, or a few smaller gifts.
+In most cases, one specific gift may not appeal to all your attendees, so create an amenity suite of event gifts where they have freedom of choice—one large gift, or a few smaller gifts that cultivate an authentic emotional connection.
 Or, hand out shopping totes and encourage attendees to create their own snack-food amenity based on preference.
 During the welcome event, help guests create personalized bouquets for their guest room, allowing them to pick their favorites from a fully stocked flower cart.
 Or, host amenity bars (boots, jeans, hats and gloves) that allow your guests to personally select an item most appealing to them, guaranteeing their lasting enjoyment.